We manufacture dowel pins to any requirements – contact us today.

 A ground flat for air release is normally recommended for use in blind holes.

 Some dowel pins have straight or spiral grooves cut into them to create a greater surface area so improving their holding power.
 Some are knurled to provide a better grip and some pins are tapered.

 For moving applications drive pins with an interference fit are commonly used and these need to be driven into place.
 For light fastening jobs Escutcheon pins which can be hammered into place are commonly chosen.

-To help you to decide which type of dowel pin is most suitable for your needs contact the experts at Pattern Fasteners Ltd, and we will be happy to assist you.
+To help you to decide which type of dowel pin is most suitable for your needs, visit our gallery now or contact the experts at Pattern Fasteners Ltd, and we will be happy to assist you.